-Within an opportunistically short time after Jac died in 2005, Jim Perrin wrote an article about her for the ‘Observer’; and, we believe, he plagiarised the title ‘Touching the Void’, as Joe Simpson already had a book published — to much acclaim — and there was a film based on the book, using that title.
+Within an opportunistically short time after our sister died in 2005, Jim Perrin wrote an article about her for the Observer and, we believe, plagiarised the title ‘Touching the Void’; Joe Simpson already had a book published — to much acclaim — and a film had been made of his book, using that title.

-Readers might have thought that the feelings expressed in the article were ‘sensitive’; the author was ‘devastated’; his loss was ‘profound’: but – There Was a Book In It …
+Readers might have thought that the feelings expressed in the article were ‘sensitive’, the author was ‘devastated’, his loss was ‘profound’.
+But wait… There Was a Book In It.

-We contacted the editor, who then was Roger Alton, to ask that he would print our rebuttal; after all, as close sisters (and intimate friends) we knew the truth: our sister was NOT Jim Perrin’s ‘Lover, wife and friend of forty years’, and many of his other claims were false or ‘implication’.
+We contacted the editor, who then was Roger Alton, to ask that he would print our rebuttal; after all, as close sisters (and intimate friends) we knew the truth: our sister was not Jim Perrin’s ‘Lover, wife and friend of forty years’, and many of his other claims were wholly false or vile implication.

 * * * * *

 We have said in earlier posts that we believe Jim Perrin Has Friends in High Places (and surely the editor of a leading newspaper is one of these?)
 We have also queried the influence he seems to have acquired: possibly he is A Large Fish in a Little Pool, but for some time it has been our opinion that this author is capable of grave professional discourtesy, ref. our post Jim Perrin’s Modus Operandi and the literary Put-Down being, from our observation, one of his ‘specialities’ — (one has only to read the on-going ‘Melangell ’(JP?) thread on The Guardian site) — we think this extract from the introduction he wrote for The Guardian’s: ‘On the Roof of the World’, published in 2009, is a classic example:

 ‘I remember Roger Alton at the end of my rope on a fierce little climb in Snowdonia roaring and pleading for pity and strength and knowledge as he hesitated to launch into a crucial move… ‘